Vince Neil: Marriages and children

-Neil has a son from a girlfriend named Tami (last name unknown) named Neil Jason Wharton, born October 3, 1978.
+Neil has a son from his high school girlfriend, Tami Jones, named Neil Jason Wharton, born October 3, 1978.

 Neil married his first wife, Beth Lynn, in 1981; they divorced in 1985.
 They had one daughter, Elizabeth Ashley Wharton, born October 29, 1983.

 In April 1987, Neil married Sharise Ruddell, a mud wrestler and fashion model.
 The couple had one daughter, Skylar Lynnae Neil (March 26, 1991 – August 15, 1995), before divorcing in 1993.

 In early 1993, he began dating actress and Playboy Playmate Heidi Mark after a blind date arranged by her makeup artist.
 The two were engaged within two months and married in 2000.
 After just 15 months of marriage and several attempts at reconciliation, they divorced in 2001.

 Neil married his fourth wife, Lia Gerardini, in January 2005.
 The ceremony was officiated by MC Hammer, an ordained minister and fellow cast member on The Surreal Life.
 In 2010, Neil announced their separation.